 What Is Lever Knitting?

-Once mastered, lever knitting is a quick and relatively easy knitting method.
+Once mastered, lever knitting is a quick knitting method.
 It’s good for speed knitting.
 It saves time because the yarn doesn’t have to travel far to wrap around the needle tip.

 Searching for a new skill to try?
 Learn how to arm knit with my post.